Alien landscape 1

-The story behind Alien Landscape 1
+The story behind Alien landscape 1

 Early in 2003, late on a Saturday night, after smoking a lot of cannabis, I had a small spaceship land in my backyard.
 A fuchsia-colored disc with a central bulge – about five meters in diameter, was descending from the sky, accompanied by a strange cacophony of noise; a collection of whistles, whooshes, and pops.